jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 Then moltemplate is invoked to create a LAMMPS data file and input script containing the polymer (as well as the box that it is contained within).
 (See "STEP_2_generate_LAMMPS_files.sh" for details.)

+Some of the particles in the simulation form the walls of the container (the viral capsid shell).
+The are immobilized by excluding them from the group of atoms that is supplied to the integrator.
+(For details, see "run.in.min", and pay attention to the "group" and "fix nve/limit" commands.)

 ##    Prerequisites